 As your training continues monitor you’re sleeping patterns: when do you get the best sleep, time of day or night?
 Do you feel rested or not, if not, adjust sleep patterns to accommodate for better recovery times.

 Easier said the done?
-Yes, adjusting your sleep and its patterns is not done with a control knob or dial, weight training recovery is about the amount the amount of training intensity, rest, nutrition and happiness you have going on in your life.
+Yes, adjusting your sleep and its patterns is not done with a control knob or dial, weight training recovery is about the amount of training intensity, rest, nutrition even happiness you have going on in your life.

 If you train, work and play hard, happiness/fulfillment is often found when these things are balanced.
 In other words...